webrecorder/pywb/docs/manual/usage.rst

 The default pywb Docker image uses the production ready ``uwsgi`` server by default.

-The following will start pywb directly on port 80:
+The following will run pywb in Docker directly on port 80:

 .. code:: console